awsdocs/aws-kms-developer-guide/doc_source/policy-evaluation.md

 # Troubleshooting key access<a name="policy-evaluation"></a>

 When authorizing access to a customer master key \(CMK\), AWS KMS evaluates the following:
-+ The key policy that is attached to the CMK\.
++ The [key policy](determining-access-key-policy.md) that is attached to the CMK\.
 The key policy is always defined in the AWS account that owns the CMK\.
-+ All IAM policies that are attached to the IAM user or role making the request\.
++ All [IAM policies](determining-access-iam-policies.md) that are attached to the IAM user or role making the request\.
 IAM policies that govern a principal's use of a CMK are always defined in the principal's AWS account\.
-+ All grants that apply to the CMK\.
++ All [grants](determining-access-grants.md) that apply to the CMK\.
++ Other types of policies that might apply to the request to use the CMK, such as [AWS Organizations service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_type-auth.html#orgs_manage_policies_scp) and [VPC endpoint policies](kms-vpc-endpoint.md#vpce-policy)\.
+These policies are optional and allow all actions by default, but you can use them to restrict permissions otherwise given to principals\.

-AWS KMS evaluates the CMK's [key policy](determining-access-key-policy.md), [IAM policies](determining-access-iam-policies.md), and [grants](determining-access-grants.md) together to determine whether access to the CMK is allowed or denied\.
+AWS KMS evaluates these policy mechanisms together to determine whether access to the CMK is allowed or denied\.
 To do this, AWS KMS uses a process similar to the one depicted in the following flowchart\.
 The following flowchart provides a visual representation of the policy evaluation process\.

-![\[Flowchart that describes the policy evaluation process\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/kms-auth-flow.png)
+![\[Flowchart that describes the policy evaluation process\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/kms-auth-flow-2020.png)

 This flowchart is divided into two parts\.
 The parts appear to be sequential, but they are typically evaluated at the same time\.
-+ *Use authorization* determines whether you are permitted to use a CMK based on its key policy, IAM policies, and grants\.
++ *Use authorization* determines whether you are permitted to use a CMK based on its key policy, IAM policies, grants, and other applicable policies\.
 + *Key trust* determines whether you should trust a CMK that you are permitted to use\.
 In general, you trust the resources in your AWS account\.
 But, you can also feel confident about using CMKs in a different AWS account if a grant or IAM policy in your account allows you to use the CMK\.

 You can use this flowchart to discover why a caller was allowed or denied permission to use a CMK\.
 You can also use it to evaluate your policies and grants\.
 For example, the flowchart shows that a caller can be denied access by an explicit `DENY` statement, or by the absence of an explicit `ALLOW` statement, in the key policy, IAM policy, or grant\.